dougmorato/WebGoat-Documentation/Contributing to WebGoat.md

 ## Repository Setup and Release Process

 Master is the main working stream. it is built nightly in bamboo, and produces a new version.
-This is the bleeding edge version, the 'nightly build'
+This is the bleeding edge version, the 'nightly build'.
+The latest nightly build can be found [here](https://webgoat.atlassian.net/builds/browse/WEB-WGM/latest), and a list of all recently nighly builds is [here](https://webgoat.atlassian.net/builds/browse/WEB-WGM)

 Anything you merge to master needs to be at least good enough to go into the nightly build. that means: